 Abie HorrocksFoundation for Arable Research Profile →

 Nic ConlandTaiao Natural Resource Management Ltd Profile →

 Warren KingAgResearch Profile →

 Kirstie MacmillanFarm to Farm

 Gradon DiproseManaaki Whenua Landcare Research Profile →

-A number of topic reports, including 13 in-depth reports on pressing research priorities, are currently in review and will be released in August, with a series of webinars to support understanding.
+A number of in-depth topic reports on research priorities are currently in review and will be released in August, with a series of webinars to support understanding.

 Have a Question?

 We are happy to answer any questions about this research and how it can be used.

 Please fill in the form below